-As we understand, the plans for this project would link existing historical and cultural resources in New London and Groton from both sides of the river.
-We also understand that the state has already made an investment in the park in passing enabling legislation, the allocation of funds, and installation of infrastructure.
-New London Landmarks would like to see this project move forward.
+As we understand it, the park would create a heritage based educational and recreational attraction, linking existing and planned cultural resources in New London and Groton and using water shuttles to connect both sides of the river.
+The state has already made a considerable investment in the park in terms of passing enabling legislation, the allocation of funds, and installation of infrastructure.